-There are employers who recruit college students specifically for remote jobs.
-For example, Apple’s website that provides information on jobs and internships for students notes, “We’ll train you to troubleshoot, give you an iMac, and let you work a schedule designed around your classes.”
-Amazon’s job posting for seasonal work-from-home jobs says, “If you’re a student, we’ll do our best to work around your school schedule!”
+Some employers recruit college students specifically for remote jobs.
+For example, Apple’s website—which provides information on jobs and internships for students—notes, “We’ll train you to troubleshoot, give you an iMac, and let you work from where you live.
+We’ll also work with you to accommodate your class schedule.”

 When you’re researching opportunities, you’ll find different types of positions available.
 The job responsibilities may seem similar, but how you’re paid may be different.
 If you’re hired for a traditional job, regardless of whether you work at home or onsite, you’re considered an employee.
 Your employer will contribute to payroll taxes paid on your behalf.
 If you’re an employee, you’ll typically be paid an hourly rate for part-time work.